Sparkles-Qemu/qemu_systemc_with_cnn_processor/README.info.md

 For a complete example of the above snippets go to : https://www.edaplayground.com/x/56Q4

-Visual representation for visual learners:
+Visual representation of taret/init sockets:

 ![Init/target socket](/Init_target%20socket.png)